HHS/acf-ofa-tanf-longitudinal-dataset/documentation/markdown/Command_Line_Documentation.md

 - usage: tanf-append [-h] (-a TO_APPEND [TO_APPEND ...] | -d DIRECTORY) [-s SHEETS] kind appended
 - positional arguments:
   - kind: The type of data to append.
-Should be either caseload or expenditure (financial is accepted as well).
+Should be either caseload or financial.
   - appended: The path to the base file (in wide format) containing appended data.
 - options:
   - -h, --help: Show help message and exit.